zacanger/niddesa/text/generated-translations/cullaniddesa/16-chinese-google.md

 "This world, other worlds, the Brahman world, including the gods,

-I don’t know what you see: Well-known Joe Damo. "
+I don't know what you see: Well-known Joe Damo. "

 87. Such a remarkable seer comes with questions in need,

-How to observe the world, the dead king can’t see?
+How to observe the world, the dead king can't see?

 "Such an excellent seer": "Such an excellent seer, the first seer, the most victorious seer, the extraordinary seer, the first seer, the highest seer, the